 The Committee of Ministers is the Council of Europe’s statutory decision-making body.
 Its role and functions are broadly defined in Chapter IV of the Statute.
 It is made up of the Ministers for Foreign Affairs of member States.
 The Committee meets at ministerial level once a year and at Deputies' level (Permanent Representatives to the Council of Europe) weekly.
 The conduct of meetings is governed by the Statute and Rules of Procedure.
 The Ministers’ Deputies are assisted by a Bureau, rapporteur groups, thematic coordinators and ad hoc working parties.

 - Deputy level

 Meetings of the Ministers' Deputies

 - Deputy level: Execution of judgments of the European Court of Human Rights

 Human Rights (DH) meetings of the Ministers' Deputies

 The Bureau assists the Ministers' Deputies.
-It consists of six members in the English alphabetical order: the present Chair, the two previous Chairs and the three future Chairs.
+It consists of six members in the English alphabetical order: the current President, the two previous Presidents and the three future Presidents.
 The Bureau has no decision-making power on questions of substance and may not substitute itself for the full Committee.